Coping Under Pressure

 Be careful not to confuse pressure with stress – they are quite different.
 Pressure can be a very positive quality.
 Experiencing it, yet feeling calm and in control, can spur people on to achieve great things.
 It's only when it keeps building and that sense of calm and order is replaced by a feeling of being out of control that stress happens, and has a wholly negative effect.

 A sensible lifestyle is central to coping with pressure, so exercise regularly, drink alcohol moderately, maintain a healthy diet, and get plenty of sleep.
 These commonsense steps aren't enough on their own, however.
 Responding proactively to pressure can help you to manage its negative impact on you.
 Here are some strategies to help.

-Pressure often stems from doubting your abilities.
-Our Reflected Best Self, Finding Your Unique Strengths, and StrengthsFinder tools can help you to appreciate your qualities and work on your self-belief.
+- Boost Your Self-Belief: Pressure often stems from doubting your abilities.
+Try to appreciate your qualities and work on your self-belief.

-We all know that our emotions can run high when we have "a lot on our plate," so it's important to develop your ability to cope in these situations.
-Check out our articles on managing your anger, showing patience, and using emotional intelligence for more on this.
+- Work on Your Self-Control: We all know that our emotions can run high when we have "a lot on our plate," so it's important to develop your ability to cope in these situations.
+Check out our article on using emotional intelligence for more on this.

 Relaxation exercises are a great way of putting things into perspective when you're under pressure.
 Take a look at our article on physical relaxation techniques for some handy techniques for "winding down."

 You experience pressure when you worry about living up to your own or other people's expectations.
 You may also feel it in situations that you have no control over, and when you don't have the time or the means to do what is being demanded of you.

 Excessive pressure can bring on the psychological, physical, emotional, and behavioral problems associated with stress, so being able to deal with it effectively is an essential skill.
 By consciously opting to respond positively and confidently, and by focusing on solutions, you and your team members can go beyond simply coping and learn to thrive.